How to connect your home theater subwoofer

 Our tech support team is here to help

-Of course if you purchase your home theater gear from Crutchfield, our Virginia-based Tech Support team can help you with setup, connections, and fine-tuning.
+If you purchase your home theater gear from Crutchfield, our Virginia-based Tech Support team can help you with setup, connections, and fine-tuning.
 Give them a call at the phone number found on your invoice and shipping confirmation email.